 Tree Preservation Orders and Conservation Areas

-Unauthorised pruning or felling protected trees is a criminal offence that may lead to prosecution so make sure you know if there are any restrictions on trees you plan to work on and how to apply for permission.
+Unauthorised pruning or felling protected trees is a criminal offence that may lead to prosecution.
+Make sure you know what restrictions are on trees you plan to work on and how to apply for permission.

 Tree Preservation Orders